dibyanshi01/Snake-Game/README.md

 Random: This function is used to generate random numbers in Python by using random module.

+To install libraries write command on terminal **pip install turtle**

 # Support

 The following code can be easily done using PyCharm application which is specially made for Python programs.